evansuva/Hybrid-Attack/README.md

 # Incorporate New Attack into our Framework

-To incorporate new black-box attack into our framework, please see our tutorial folder for more instruction.
+To incorporate a new black-box attack into our framework, please see the [tutorial folder](/tutorial).